Get the Best WordPress Backup

 Your web hosting provider will likely provide a way to back up your website.
 However, it can be useful to have a third-party backup service.

-In case you can’t access your WordPress dashboard, you can find a saved backup in a cloud storage location such as Google Drive.
+In case you can’t access your WordPress dashboard, you can send your backups to a cloud storage location such as Google Drive.
 Since your backups will be saved off-site, it also won’t use any resources on your hosting plan.

 Google Drive can be a good option if you run a smaller site like a blog.
 With a free account, you’ll be able to use 15GB of storage space for your backups.
-You can also upgrade to 100GB for just $1.99 per month.
+You can also upgrade to 2TB for $12 per month.

 How to Back Up a WordPress Site to Google Drive (Easily)